bradford415/classifiers/README.md

 ## Datasets
 ### ImageNet 2012
 This section describes how to download the ImageNet ILSVRC2012 dataset and prepare it for training classification models.
+All 1000 classes are described [here](https://deeplearning.cms.waikato.ac.nz/user-guide/class-maps/IMAGENET/).

 TODO put instructions on running the script.